 The Workspace dashboards

-- My dashboard: This is the default dashboard and is accessible by any user in the workspace.
+- My dashboard: This is the default dashboard and is accessible by any user in the workspace, including Personal ones.
 It gives you an overview of your own work (projects you’re working on, grouped metrics, ongoing tasks, events…) and is great for normal users as a starting point for your working day.
 From there, you can click on a project, task or event to start the actual work.

-- Workspace dashboard: This is a similar dashboard than the previous one except the information displayed is global for the whole workspace, including all projects and users.
+- Workspace dashboard (Studio): This is a similar dashboard to the previous one except the information displayed is global for the whole workspace, including all projects and users.
 This dashboard is only available to administrators and is a good way to get an overview of your progress at a company level.

 When you subscribe to the Studio plan and the workspace is created, the first step is importing your existing projects into the workspace, so you can start enjoying the premium features you paid for.
 The owner or any of the administrators can import their personal projects into the workspace by clicking on the “Import” button located at the top of the left panel of the Administration -> Projects section of your workspace.
 A list of your personal projects will be displayed for selection.

-You can also create a new project by clicking on the Create button on the project panel, clicking on Projects -> Create project on the header dropdown, or pressing P on your keyboard.
+You can also create a new project by clicking on the New button on the project panel, clicking on New → Project on the left menu, or pressing P on your keyboard.
 The main difference between the creation of a personal Project and a Studio one is the fact that you can use another existing project as a template.
 When you are creating a project in a Studio workspace; there will be a step where you’ll be able to select an existing project as a template, and will also show a list of switches where you can choose which elements you want to be copied to the new project: